BabylonJS/OldDocumentationSite/content/generals/General/setup_visualStudio.md

 ![GIT02](http://i.imgur.com/YhFVMbN.png)

-You can find more info about contributing to Babylon.js [here](http://pixelcodr.com/tutos/contribute/contribute.html)
+By the way, you can find more info about contributing to Babylon.js [here](http://pixelcodr.com/tutos/contribute/contribute.html)

 ## 2) Create the Visual Studio project

-Neither Visual Studio nor GIT like to create the project/repo in a non empty directory, which is a problem for us because we want the Visual Studio project to be in the root directory of the repo.
+Neither Visual Studio nor Git like to create the project/repo in a non empty directory, which is a problem for us because we want the Visual Studio project to be in the root directory of the repo.

 So we are going to create the Visual Studio project in a directory inside the repo, then move it one level up.